 The kinds of questions asked are germane to the particular business function, as seen in the following sample questions:

 Accelerated SAP question and answer database: The question and answer database (QADB) is a simple although aging tool designed to facilitate the creation and maintenance of your business blueprint.
-This database stores the questions and the answers and serves as the heart of your blue print.
+This database stores the questions and the answers and serves as the heart of your blueprint.
 Customers are provided with a customer input template for each application that collects the data.
 The question and answer format is standard across applications to facilitate easier use by the project team.
 Issues database: Another tool used in the blueprinting phase is the issues database.
 This database stores any open concerns and pending issues that relate to the implementation.
 Centrally storing this information assists in gathering and then managing issues to resolution, so that important matters do not fall through the cracks.
-You can then track the issues in database, assign them to team members, and update the database accordingly.
+You can then track the issues in the database, assign them to team members, and update the database accordingly.

-One of the biggest and most important challenges in any implementation is gathering and understanding the end user and process team functional requirements.
-These functional requirements represent the scope of analysis needs and expectations (both now and in the future) of the end user.
+One of the biggest and most important challenges in any implementation is gathering and understanding the end-user and process team functional requirements.
+These functional requirements represent the scope of analysis needs and expectations (both now and in the future) of the end-user.

 These typically involve all of the following:- Business reasons for the project and business questions answered by the implementation - Critical success factors for the implementation- Source systems that are involved and the scope of information needed from each- Intended audience and stakeholders and their analysis needs- Any major transformation that is needed in order to provide the information- Security requirements to prevent unauthorized use This process involves one seemingly simple task: Find out exactly what the end users’ analysis requirements are, both now and in the future, and build the BW system to these requirements.
 Although simple in concept, in practice gathering and reaching a clear understanding and agreement on a complete setoff BW functional requirement is not always so simple.